wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 Agent registration in the cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using the API, an agent can be registered from any node.
-The API request will be forwarded to the master node which will register the agent.
-Otherwise, if any other registration method is used, all agents must be registered in the master node.
+**All agents must be registered in the master node**.
 The master is responsible for replicating the new agent's information across all worker nodes.
 If an agent is registered in a worker node, it will be deleted by the master node.

 Configuring the Wazuh Kibana App
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Although all nodes can have an API installed, it is recommended to configure the Wazuh App in the master node for performance reasons.
+The Wazuh Kibana App can point to the API of any node in the cluster.
+It is recommended to point it to the master's API for performance reasons.

 Pointing agents to the cluster with a load balancer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^